-Vermont’s Court System is very simple and consists of only a Supreme Court, the appellate court for the state and then Superior Courts which are the trial courts for the state.
+Vermont’s Court System is very simple and consists of only the Vermont Supreme Court, the appellate court for the state and then Superior Courts which are Vermont's trial courts.

 Along with the Supreme Court and Superior Courts, this state also has a Judicial Bureau that has statewide jurisdiction.
 The state is split into 14 counties with trial courts in each one.

-Many Vermont court records will be openly available to the general public.
+Many Vermont public records will be openly available to the general public.
 However, records going back beyond 1945 will reside in the state archives.
 Researchers and other people interested in VT court records are urged to contact the Court Clerk for information about what they can and cannot have access to.
 Things like sealed, expunged, and juvenile records will not be available.
 The federal government also has laws prohibiting courts from including personal or sensitive information in public files.
 Therefore, things like home addresses, children’s names, social security numbers, and tax IDs will be redacted before the records are made public.

-The Vermont Judiciary’s website makes it easy for patrons of the court to file a case.
+The Vermont Judiciary’s website (vermonth.gov) makes it easy for patrons of the court to file a case.
 On their main menu, they have a link to all the forms necessary to file a case in this state.
 These forms are split into the four main divisions of the trial courts and by types of cases.
 This website also has an option for e-filing for filing cases.
 With some types of cases, e-filing is mandatory, and with others, it is optional.
-Additionally, the website has a whole self-help section with resources for locating a court, reviewing the court calendar, reading about civil cases, finding your local county courthouse, reading the court rules, or learning about the fees involved with filing and other court charges. /p>
+Additionally, the website has a whole self-help section with resources for locating a court, reviewing the court calendar, reading about civil cases, finding your local county courthouse, reading the court rules, or learning about the fees involved with filing and other court charges.